Vol. 145, No. 17 — August 17, 2011

-1. The portion of paragraph 34.1(1)(a) of the Canada Pension Plan Regulations (see footnote 1) before subparagraph (i) is replaced by the following:
+1. The long title of the Pari-Mutuel Betting Supervision Regulations (see footnote 1) is replaced by the following:

 COMING INTO FORCE